improdead/Vector-roblox/Vector.md

-# WARP — Roblox Studio Copilot (Cline‑style tools, context, edits, and Asset Store)
+# Vector — Roblox Studio Copilot (Cline‑style tools, context, edits, and Asset Store)

 > An implementation plan for a **Roblox Studio AI copilot** with a **Next.js** backend and an **LLM tool‑calling orchestrator**, refined to mirror Cline’s step‑by‑step tool usage, context management, and diff‑first editing.